jrjones/WebGLtesting/README.md

 An interesting paginated view of spheres will be interesting.
 Haven't decided how I want these to work yet, but thinking of arranging in a circle with pages, or maybe an endless loop of some sort.
 Regardless, will be a good project.
+(OVerriding scrolling of a non-linear sequence could be fun.)

 I also want to bring some 3D text in, and maybe find a way to make the scene a bit more interesting, especially in VR.